LittleBigRefresh/Docs/topics/bunkum/setup-bunkum-server.md

 This guide will go over setting up a server using Bunkum in production.
 This includes things like [Refresh](https://github.com/LittleBigRefresh/Refresh), and [SoundShapesServer](https://github.com/turecross321/SoundShapesServer).

-We will be targetting a Linux server running an already configured nginx server as the reverse proxy.
+We will be targeting a Linux server running an already configured nginx server as the reverse proxy.

 ## Step 1: Download the software